leangjia/blender_docs/trunk/blender_docs/manual/files/import_export/alembic.rst

    is not exported itself, but with children that *are* exported, is replaced by an empty.
    When enabled, parent/child relations are not exported, and transformations are all written in world coordinates.

+Use Instancing
+   Exports data of :doc:`duplicated </scene_layout/object/editing/duplicate_linked>`
+   or :ref:`instanced </scene_layout/object/properties/instancing/index>` objects as Alembic instances;
+   speeds up the export and can be disabled for compatibility with other software.

 Custom Properties
    When enabled (which it is by default), custom properties are exported to Alembic as well.
    The following custom property types are supported: